People

 Email / Instagram / Website

-I’m interested in the study of ecological systems and interactions of organisms with one another and their environments, specifically through the lense of stable isotope analysis.
+Research Interests: I’m interested in the study of ecological systems and interactions of organisms with one another and their environments, specifically through the lense of stable isotope analysis.
 Additionally, I am drawn (pun intended) to the intersection of science and art, and have been working on both a fine arts minor and developing my scientific illustration skills.

 Friends of the Lab